 - Have not received the same award at a previous Gatlinburg Conference.
 Example: If an attendee won the Zeaman Award at a previous conference, he/she cannot apply for the Zeaman Award again, but is welcome to apply for any of the other travel awards.

 During the abstract submittal process, applicants are required to indicate whether they wish to apply for a Travel Award.
 If you are an author on a symposium and are applying for an award, please inform your chair which Travel Award you are applying for.

-Travel Award recipients are required to be present for the entire conference and are expected to leave no earlier than Friday afternoon, April 13, 2018.
-Travel Award recipients are also expected to attend any and all mentoring sessions scheduled at the conference.
+Travel Award recipients are required to be present for the entire conference and are expected to leave no earlier than Friday afternoon, April 5, 2019.
+Travel Award recipients are also expected to attend all sessions scheduled at the conference.
 Award winners incur the travel expenses up front (airfare, hotel, parking, meals, etc.) and are reimbursed after the conference, upon providing original receipts.